WHY GUARDIAN CAPS?

 The Guardian Cap brings a padded, soft-shell layer worn on the outside of the decades old hard-shell helmet for football, lacrosse and hockey:

-- Guardian XT reduces impact of hits
+- Guardian XT and 2.0 reduce impact of daily blows/hits

 - Guardian NXT (NFL version) reduces HARM (Head Acceleration Response Metric) up to 40%